ember-learn/cli-guides/guides/appendix/dev-tools.md

 By default, Vim places the temporary backup and autosave files right next to the associated file.
-If you change where Vim puts these backup and autosave files, you can still get the benefits of these features without it interferring with Ember.js or your build.
+If you change where Vim puts these backup and autosave files, you can still get the benefits of these features without it interfering with Ember.js or your build.

 In your .vimrc, add: